Joran van der Sloot: Forensic investigation

 An autopsy ruled that Flores did not have sexual intercourse before her death, and that she was not under the influence of enough alcohol to prevent her from resisting an attack.
 She suffered blunt-force trauma to her head, which caused a brain hemorrhage, cranial fracture, and broken neck.
 She also suffered significant injuries to her face and showed signs of asphyxiation, according to court documents.
 Flores tested positive for the presence of amphetamines.
 The lab report does not indicate whether the victim took the drugs willingly or unknowingly.

-The stains on van der Sloot's clothes matched Flores' blood type.
+The stains on van der Sloot's clothes matched Flores's blood type.
 Blood was also found on the floor, hallway, and mattress in the hotel room.
 Police stated that DNA tests would be conducted on the clothes, skin found under the victim's fingernails, and the previously recovered tennis racquet.
 Ricardo Flores stated in interviews that his daughter's body needed to be exhumed to gather the fingernail DNA evidence, and that her body had not been cremated for this reason.

-On 14 March 2011, the National Police of Peru provided a copy of the hard disk drive from van der Sloot's laptop computer to the FBI.
+On March 14, 2011, the National Police of Peru provided a copy of the hard disk drive from van der Sloot's laptop computer to the FBI.
 Colonel Oscar González, of the technical division of the Peruvian police, stated that the U.S. federal investigation was interested in information related to Holloway's disappearance and the alleged extortion of her family.
-Peruvian detectives determined that the laptop accessed information about the Holloway case before Flores arrived in van der Sloot's hotel room; it was then used to visit two poker websites at around the time Flores was present in the room.
-According to a police dossier, the laptop was later used to search Google for the subjects: "Relationship between the Peruvian and Chilean police", "Chilean border pass", "buses in Chile", and "countries that do not extradite in Latin America".
+Peruvian detectives determined that the laptop accessed information about the Holloway case before Flores arrived in van der Sloot's hotel room; it was then used to visit two poker Web sites at around the time Flores was present in the room.
+According to a police dossier, the laptop was later used to search Google for the subjects "Relationship between the Peruvian and Chilean police", "Chilean border pass", "buses in Chile", and "countries that do not extradite in Latin America".

 Confession and retraction

-On 7 June 2010, Van der Sloot reportedly confessed to killing Flores, after hours of interrogation.
-He initially proclaimed his innocence.
+On June 8, 2010, Van der Sloot reportedly confessed to killing Flores, following hours of interrogation.
+He had initially proclaimed his innocence.
 According to an expert in Peruvian law, the confession fit a defense strategy of trying to get the charge reduced to manslaughter, which is punishable by six to twenty years in prison, while a conviction for murder could result in up to 35 years' imprisonment.
 The prosecution was seeking a sentence of 30 years.

 Peru does not issue life sentences in standard cases of murder and has abolished capital punishment in all but exceptional circumstances, such as crimes committed under military law.
 A life sentence can be issued for a murder committed during the commission of a robbery.
 Peruvian president Alan García Pérez used the case to seek the reinstatement of the death penalty for murder.